DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="getdatarequest"></a>
 # **GetDataRequest**
-> SubmissionDataRequest GetDataRequest (string dataRequestId)
+> SubmissionDataRequestShow GetDataRequest (string dataRequestId)

 Look up a submission data request